By Nick Troiano

-The Sacred Heart University club softball team has high expectations for the 2017-2018 season.
-The team is returning after a season in which they clinched a regional tournament.
+The Sacred Heart University women’s lacrosse team has high expectations for the 2016-17 season.